sirivong/kreuzberg/README.md

 3. **Automatic OCR Fallback**: If the extracted text appears corrupted or if the PDF is image-based, automatically falls back to OCR using Tesseract.

-This approach ensures optimal text quality while minimizing unnecessary OCR processing.
+This approach works well for searchable PDFs and standard text documents.
+For complex OCR (e.g., handwriting, photographs), use a specialized tool.

-#### PDF Processing Options
+### PDF Processing Options

 You can control PDF processing behavior using optional parameters: